hudabikhoir/go-hexagon/README.md

-# Arkan Jaya API Server
+# GOlang API Server with Hexagolang architecture
 Sample REST API build using echo server.

 The code implementation was inspired by port and adapter pattern or known as [hexagonal](blog.octo.com/en/hexagonal-architecture-three-principles-and-an-implementation-example):